evanlow/edaflow/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Changelog

+### v0.10.0 (2025-08-05) - Image Quality Assessment Release 🔍
+- **NEW**: `assess_image_quality()` function for comprehensive image dataset quality assessment
+- **NEW**: Automated corruption detection for identifying unreadable or damaged images
+- **NEW**: Brightness and contrast analysis with configurable thresholds
+- **NEW**: Blur detection using Laplacian variance for identifying potentially blurry images
+- **NEW**: Color mode analysis to distinguish grayscale vs color images and detect mixed modes
+- **NEW**: Dimension consistency analysis for detecting unusual aspect ratios and size outliers
+- **NEW**: Compression artifact detection for identifying potential quality issues
+- **NEW**: Statistical quality scoring system (0-100) for overall dataset health assessment
+- **NEW**: Automated recommendation system for actionable dataset improvement suggestions
+- **NEW**: Production-ready quality gates with customizable thresholds for ML pipelines
+- **NEW**: Scalable analysis with sampling support for large datasets
+- **ENHANCED**: Expanded edaflow from 15 to 16 comprehensive EDA functions
+- **ENHANCED**: Extended computer vision capabilities with quality assessment workflows
+- **ENHANCED**: Added scipy optimization for advanced blur detection algorithms

 ### v0.9.0 (2025-08-05) - Computer Vision EDA Release 🖼️
 - **NEW**: `visualize_image_classes()` function for comprehensive image classification dataset analysis